GiangKhung/GiangKhung/README.md

 # 👋 Hello there!
-I'm Giang.
+I'm ZangZy.

 <!-- Optional: Add a cool banner image here!
      You can create one on Canva (e.g., 1280x300px) or find generic tech banners.